swisscom/open-service-broker/README.md

 ## Swagger

-Swagger api documentation is accessible under http:/localhost:8080/swagger-ui.html
+The Swagger API documentation is accessible at <http:/localhost:8080/swagger-ui.html>